Skip to main content

 L4Diverse high-integrity signals with strong cryptographic backing and cross-correlation

-L5Nation-state resistance — advanced cryptographic proofs with multiple cross-domain endorsements (research frontier)
+L5Resistance to well-resourced (e.g. nation-state-level) adversaries — advanced cryptographic proofs with multiple cross-domain endorsements (research frontier; aspirational)

 Most real-world applications today operate at L1 or L2.
 Higher levels require proof-of-location systems that don’t yet exist at scale — this is an active area of research.